 - Meditations including Be Calm, Tranquil Night, Learning to Meditate

 HOW QUEST FOR LIFE CAN HELP

 While medical teams focus on eradicating disease, Quest for Life’s focus is on empowering people to heal.
-Quest for Life can help through our residential programs and 1-day workshops.
+Quest for Life can help through our residential programs, workshops and Online Courses.

 - Our 5-day residential programs Quest for Life and Reclaiming Your Brain nourish, educate and support you to adopt a healthy lifestyle which creates an environment for profound healing.
 You’ll learn about the factors that contribute to a positive healing outcome.

 - Our Self-Paced Online Courses – Befriending Anxiety; Beyond Burnout and Healing Sleep – provide practical, positive and easy to follow guidance and advice.
 They encourage and help you to identify and implement strategies to build your resilience, and to incorporate these into your own personal plan for each course.